-By Oier Gil, on 13 July 2020
+By Oier Gil, on 11 February 2022

-With 50% of people on Instagram following at least one business page, and more than 1 billion monthly active users, it's safe to say Instagram is a massive marketing tool.
+With 50% of people on Instagram following at least one business page and more than 1 billion monthly active users, it's safe to say Instagram is a massive marketing tool.

 Millions of companies and small businesses have a business profile and use Instagram as their primary or secondary revenue generation tool.